junxit/us-congress-bills-111/metadata.md

 - 2010-03-19 — Introduced in House
 - 2010-03-19 — Introduced in House
 - 2010-03-19 — Referred to the House Committee on Oversight and Government Reform.
+- 2010-04-14 — Committee Consideration and Mark-up Session Held.
+- 2010-04-14 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2010-04-21 — Considered under suspension of the rules. (consideration: CR H2749-2752)
+- 2010-04-21 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+255.
+- 2010-04-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-21 — Ms. Speier moved to suspend the rules and agree to the resolution, as amended.
+- 2010-04-21 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2749)
+- 2010-04-21 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H2749)